ShrudhiPriya/plant-care-mpm/README.md

 This API is free to use but there are some limitations:

-- First and most important, perenual API can only be called 100 times per day.
+- First and most important, perenual API can only be called **100 times per day**.
 If we surpass that number, we would obtain a 429 error code.
+For this reason, there is a file in data called example_plants.js where there is a copy of the information of the first page (plantsPage) and the details of the first plant (speciesDetail).
+To use it, in the clinet > src folder there is a file called apiClient.js that manages the connection with the external API.
+There are instructions there on how to use the example data.
-- Although perenual has information of 10000 plants, we can only access to 3000.
+- Although perenual has information of 10000 plants, we can only **access to 3000**, so it is possible that some searches don't provide complete results.
+For example, if you look for a "monstera", you will see the name of the plant and you can click on it but there are no images available and the care details are not there.
+This is not an error, we are just being cheap.